charshy/examples/apps/helloworld/README.md

     ...
     ```

-Next, split traffic so thart it is routed between both helloworld v1 and helloworld v2.
+Next, split traffic so that it is routed between both helloworld v1 and helloworld v2.

 1. Run the following command to send 25% of the traffic to helloworld v2, leaving the rest (75%) on v1:

     ```
     a8ctl route-set helloworld --default v1 --selector 'v2(weight=0.25)'
     ```